altdesktop/i3ipc-glib/README.md

 The following packages are required for building i3-ipc:

-* `xcb` and `xcb-proto` - the requirements for i3 itself should be ok.
+* libxcb and xcb-proto (the requirements for i3 itself should be ok).
+* glib >= 2.38
-* `json-glib-1.0`
+* json-glib >= 0.16
-* `gobject-2.0`
+* gobject-introspection >= 1.38

-You can check if you have these dependencies with `pkg-config --exists --print-errors xcb xcb-proto json-glib-1.0 gobject-2.0`.
+You can check if you have these packages with:

+    pkg-config --exists --print-errors xcb xcb-proto json-glib-1.0 gobject-2.0 gobject-introspection-1.0

 To use the Python bindings, set the following environment variables:

     export GI_TYPELIB_PATH=/path/to/i3-ipc/i3ipc
     export LD_LIBRARY_PATH=/path/to/i3-ipc/i3ipc/.libs:$LD_LIBRARY_PATH

 This should be sufficient for creating a development environment for working on the project.
 I'm not completely confident in the build system yet, so build problems may be considered bugs.
+The library has been tested to build correctly on ArchLinux when the required packages are installed.

 ## Example